 HSNEGA provides all the basic supplies you will need to care for foster animals including food, medication, housing/kennels, and toys.
 We provide care instructions for each foster animal so you will know exactly what each animal requires and our staff is always available for questions.

 Fostering is a wonderful experience for you and your family.
 We hope you will consider this unique opportunity to further help the animals of northeast Georgia by becoming an HSNEGA Foster Family volunteer.
-For further information or questions, please contact our Volunteer Department at 770-532-6617 ext.
-230 or Foster@HSNEGA.org or visit our Foster Home Frequently Asked Questions page for more information.
+For further information or questions, please contact HSNEGA’s Foster Coordinator at 770-532-6617 ext.
+230 or Foster@HSNEGA.org.
+You can also visit our Foster Home Frequently Asked Questions page for more information.

 Give with Confidence